AnastasiaE3/AnastasiaE3/resume.md

 ### Summary

 Full-Stack Java Developer with a foundation in communications studies and a passion for art.
 My creative background allows me to approach coding with a unique perspective, fostering creativity and open-mindedness in problem-solving.
 Proficient in Java and JavaScript, I am eager to collaborate with high-performing tech teams to tackle complex business challenges.
-Known for a positive, thoughtful, and results-oriented approach, I excel in delivering g solutions through effective teamwork.
+Known for a positive, thoughtful, and results-oriented approach, I excel in delivering high-quality solutions through effective teamwork.

 ### Certification